• Skip to primary navigation

 How to make Halloween Cakesicles

-Freeze for 3-5 minutes before unmoulding the cakesicles.
-Peel the mould away from the cakesicle to not break the chocolate or loosen the stick.
-Drizzle each with chocolate and top with sprinkles.
+• Freeze for 3-5 minutes before removing the cakesicles from the mold.
+Carefully peel away the mold from the cakesicle to not break the chocolate or loosen the stick.
+Drizzle each with orange chocolate and top with Halloween sprinkles.
 I used the Monster Mashup sprinkle mix from Sprinkle Pop.

 If you make these Halloween cakesicles, let me know!
 Drop a comment or tag me on Instagram.
 I love seeing your bakes and creations.